diegodrf/diegodrf/README.md

 ### About my career :construction_worker:
 At this moment I am working in [Cielo](https://www.cielo.com.br/) as Operation Analyst on Marketplace.
 So I understand about E-commerce, Split Payment, Installment, and Point Of Sale.

-Before it I worked with NOCs in big Companies like [Stone](https://www.stone.com.br), [Estacio College](https://estacio.br) and [Grupo Águas do Brasil](https://www.grupoaguasdobrasil.com.br).
+Before it, I worked with NOCs in big Companies like [Stone](https://www.stone.com.br), [Estacio College](https://estacio.br) and [Grupo Águas do Brasil](https://www.grupoaguasdobrasil.com.br).

-During my experience in NOCs I discovered my passion about programming languages.
-I started writing some monitoring scripts and autommations using **Python** and now I love to write complex SQL queries for reports, create console applications and small APIs to solve operations problems.
+During my experience in NOCs, I discovered my passion for programming languages.
+I started writing some monitoring scripts and automation using **Python** and now I love to write complex SQL queries for reports, create console applications and small APIs to solve operations problems.

-And now, I'm looking for a migration on my career to be a developer
+And now, I'm looking for a migration in my career to be a developer

 ### About my studies :computer:
 I’m learning C#, ASP.NET and Dart Flutter.
 Why two languages?
-Because I love backend.
+Because I love the backend.
 But sometimes we need a screen to see some value in our projects.
-So in a future I can be a Fullstack mobile, or maybe Fullstack web using Flutter web.
+So in the future, I can be a Fullstack mobile, or maybe Fullstack web using Flutter web.

 ### Here I show some repositories based on courses
 - **C#**